PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-18 05:45:12
+Last updated: 2024-04-18 05:45:46
-Random Quote: The big bro in the sky had answered my prayers.
-Allmighty five! - Barney Stinson
+Random Quote: I wish you could live to see the world we make. - Arthur Harrow